Cyclic Redundancy Check

 The reason for the multiple versions of particular n-bit CRCs is because different organizations and applications perform them in different ways.
 The most common difference comes from the use of different generator polynomials of the same degree.
 Even when the same polynomial is used, one application might XOR the final CRC with a specific, non-zero value, while another might reverse the bits of the CRC value after calculations are completed.
 The most common CRCs are typically named based on the person or organization that popularized their use (ex. the CRC-32K named after Philip Koopman).
 Minor parameter changes (that is, parameters other than the generator polynomial) can be made to improve specific error detection characteristics of a given polynomial or decrease the implementation complexity for a specific piece of hardware; other times, parameters are changed as a matter of style.
 Common parameters that distinguish different n-bit CRCs are:

-• Reflect In - determines if each input byte of the data is reflected, or bit-reversed, before being processed in the CRC computation.
-This is usually True if Reflect Out is True.
+- Reflect In - determines if each input byte of the data is reflected, or bit-reversed, before being processed in the CRC computation.
+This is usually

-• Reflect Out - determines if the output of the CRC computation, that being the final CRC value, is reflected, or bit-reversed.
-This is usually True if Reflect In is True.
+. - Reflect Out - determines if the output of the CRC computation, that being the final CRC value, is reflected, or bit-reversed.
+This is usually

 You can see all these parameters in action on crccalc.com.